kennethedwards-bixal/made-in-america-data/README.md

 # made-in-america-data

 # Description
-- This repository contains scripts that pull the public field information from the Forms.gov API, and writes it to a JSON files, as well as another script which converts the JSON into a CSV file.
-The angular code from the madeinamerica.gov site pulls information from the JSON on demand.
+- This repository contains a script, 'buildwaiverdata.js' that pulls the public field information from the Forms.gov API for MIA, and writes it to a JSON file 'waivers-data.json', as well as a secondary 'buildcsvdata.js' script which converts the data in the 'waivers-data.json' file into a CSV file 'waiverscsv.csv'.
+The angular website code from the madeinamerica.gov site pulls information from the 'waivers-data.json' on demand.

 # Branches
-- This repo contains two branches active, develop and main.
-Main is the production branch and should not be written to directly except from valid pull requests that have been tested from develop.
-Developers should work in the develop branch (or make their own and make PRs to develop)
+- This repo contains two active branches, develop and main.
+Main is the production branch and should NOT be written to directly.
+Only valid and tested pull requests from the develop branch.
+Developers should work in the develop branch (or make their own and make PRs to develop).

 # CircleCI
 - The Develop and Main branches have respective independant CircleCI branches.
 The one for develop must be "approved" in cicrleCI to run (in a an effort to save run mins), the main branch runs on a schedule, 6am and Noon.